 - Ease of Installation: WordPress is pretty easy to use.
 Many web hosting solutions are offering free WordPress installation support if you are unaware of the installation process.

 - Support: Google is filled with many WordPress help and support articles.
-All you need to search your query in Google or WordPress support page.
+All you need to search your query on Google or WordPress support page.

-- Open Source: WordPress is an open source platform, means you can expect huge communities and developers support for WordPress themes and plugins.
+- Open Source: WordPress is an open-source platform, which means you can expect huge communities and developer support for WordPress themes and plugins.

 Disadvantages of WordPress